surifirstpin/AcuBI_Technical_Documents/tree/Version.6/Reports_TD.md

 ## Adding Dimension and Measure

-A **Dimension** is a group of data and **Measure** is information about group of data and they collectively acts as fundamental building blocks for a query.
+A <b>Dimension</b> is a group of data and <b>Measure</b> is information about group of data and they collectively acts as fundamental building blocks for a query.

 > <b>For Instance :</b> <b>Name of the Employee</b> is defined as dimension and <b>Salary of the Employee</b> is defined as Measure.